HariMenon2002/Banking-app/beginning.md

 The constants folder has all the routes. global.css also has the necessary utility classes

 Make changes in layout.tsx, create a (root) folder with layout.tsx and page.tsx in it

+You will create diff components like header box and total balance box and also work on page.tsx in root.
+You will also need to install query-string to use formatAmount and also install chart.js followed by npm install react-chartjs-2